jandecaluwe/urubu/doc/manual/search.md

 Introduction
 ============

-A static site has limitations: it cannot natively support certain interesting dynamic services.
-Fortunately, it is possible and often a good solution to integrate dedicated dynamic services within a static site.
+A static site cannot natively support dynamic services.
+Fortunately, it is possible and often elegant to integrate third party solutions within a static site.

 One of the most prominent examples is Search.
 One possibility is integrating an external service such as Google Custom Search.
 The disadvantage is that one has either to pay for it or accept the branding.

-As an alternative, Urubu supports an open source solution based on javascript executed by the browser, called Tipue Search.
-As part of the site building, Urubu can generate a view on the searchable content for Tipue Search.
-In this chapter, we describe how the integration can be accomplished.
+As an alternative, Urubu supports Tipue Search, an open source solution based on javascript executed in the browser.
+As part of the site building, Urubu generates a view on the searchable content.
+In this chapter, we describe how the integration is accomplished.

 Installing Tipue Search
 =======================

-The first step is to [download][1] Tipue Search.
-The distribution contains a `tipuesearch` directory.
+The first step is to [download][1] the Tipue Search distribution It contains a `tipuesearch` directory.
 Copy that directory to the top level of your project.
-As usual, Urubu will copy it to the built website, so that the required stylesheets and javascript files will be available in the expected location.
+As usual, Urubu copies it to the built website, so that the required stylesheets and javascript files are available in the expected location.

 Do not rename the `tipuesearch` directory.
-The existence of that directory triggers Urubu's support for the solution.
+The existence of that directory triggers Urubu's support.

-Tipue search has good [documentation][2] that you may want to review.
-This chapter is based on it, but uses a slightly modified approach to achieve a good integration in a typical Urubu project.
+Tipue Search has good [documentation][2] that you may want to review.
+This chapter uses a slightly modified approach to achieve a good integration in a typical Urubu project.

 The search box
 ==============

-The second step is to create a search box.
+The next step is to create a search box.
 Suppose you want to make it part of the navbar, as in the present site.
-This is achieved with the following html code:
+This is achieved with the following html
+code:

 ```
 <form class="navbar-form navbar-left" action="/search.html" role="search">